jampp/data-docker-images/hive/README.md

 ## Running queries

 To connect to the Hive Server service in the container and perform queries, run the [beeline.sh](./beeline.sh) script.

+## Creating partitions in bulk

+Once the data is downloaded/created in MinIO, set the tables that you want to have partitions inserted in [table_names.txt](./create_partitions/table_names.txt) and then run the [create_partitions](../docker-compose.yml#create_partitions) service.